Hongweihuo-Lab/Wzip/README.md

 ###Paper
 Wzip is an implementation of the paper.

-Hongwei Huo, Heng Zhao, et al., Efficient Compression in High-Order Entropy, submitted.
+Hongwei Huo, Heng Zhao, et al., Efficient Compression in High-Order Entropy.